Designs from Local Random Quantum Circuits with SU(d) Symmetry: Preliminaries and summary of results

-\item It is impossible to find an ensemble $\mathcal{E}$ with (finite or infinite) SU$(d)$ symmetric unitaries of a bounded locality, e.g. 4-local, such that $\mathcal{E}$ approximates the unitary $k$-design with SU$(d)$ symmetry for arbitrary large $k$. \end{enumerate} \end{theorem}
+\item It is impossible to find an ensemble of (finitely many or infinite) $\text{SU}(d)$-symmetric unitaries with bounded (finite) locality that converges to an $\text{SU}(d)$-symmetric unitary $k$-design for an arbitrarily large $k$. {Hence, any ensemble of bounded locality cannot converge to the $\mathrm{SU}(d)$-symmetric Haar measure. } \end{enumerate} \end{theorem}

+The conditions on $n$ and $d$ are due to the dimension of certain $S_n$ irreps arising from the direct sum in \eqref{eq:ChargeDecomposition} for $\text{SU}(d)$ symmetry.
+Intuitively, the larger the local dimension $d$ is, the more the inequivalent $S_n$ irreps there are and it becomes harder to achieve higher order $k$-designs.
+The bound $n(n-3)/2$ takes the worst case into account and hence works for all $d < n$.
+We also refer interested readers to Appendices \ref{sec:LR} and \ref{sec:CQA2} for more details.
+In Table~\ref{table:results}, we showcase the key results for the orders of $k$-designs that can be achieved with certain locality under general $\text{SU}(d)$ symmetry and make a comparison with the symmetry-free case where designs of arbitrary order can already be attained by 2-local gates due to their universality, highlighting their fundamental difference.
+For cases of other groups such as $\text{U}(1)$ or $\text{SU}(2)$, we refer readers to recent works \cite{U(1)Design2023,MarvianDesign,mitsuhashi2024Designs,mitsuhashi2024Designs2}.